5 Best Practices for Maximizing Utility Cost Recovery for Multifamily

 Making data-driven decisions is critical to the success of your portfolio, especially when it comes to high-cost items like utilities.
-But keeping track of key metrics, benchmarking and maximizing utility cost recovery across multiple properties is challenging.
+But keeping track of key metrics, benchmarking and maximizing utility cost recovery across multiple properties can be challenging.
 There have probably been plenty of times where you haven’t had enough data to make heads or tails of a situation.
 Or sometimes, you have so much data, that it’s hard to come to a conclusion about what’s happening.

 Here are 5 ways to maximize utility cost recovery:

 Tip #1: Identify opportunities for efficiency improvement by benchmarking utility expenses

 Do you have a firm understanding of how much you spend for each type of utility at each of your properties?
-If you look at your water charges every month across comparable properties, you will be able to quickly identify outliers and opportunities for efficiency improvement.
+If you look at your water charges every month across comparable properties, you will be able to quickly identify outliers and opportunities for improved utility cost recovery.

 The bottom line: When you look at your utility costs across your portfolio, you establish a benchmark for what “healthy” looks like to you.
 From there, you can take on projects to bring all of your properties to that level.

 To begin with, recovering your utility expenses is definitely something your properties should be doing.
 Assuming you’re already doing that, do you know how much of your utilities you are recovering at each of your properties?
 This is an important number to know.
 Regulations govern how much you can collect, and the rules vary by utility, location, etc. You may be doing the best that you can in terms of utility expense recovery, but are you confident in that?

 The bottom line: If you don’t understand the regulations at each area, you’re leaving money on the table or overcharging which opens you up to compliance risks.
 Stay on top of local utility billing regulations, or consult with a utility billing provider who can guide you on how to recover the maximum allowable amount for your area.

 Tip #3: Identify and alleviate vacant unit costs